mkoohafkan/mkoohafkan.github.io/_posts/2019-02-24-a-ggsubplot-revival.md

 Not bad!
 You do have to be careful with how you define your plots, because `annotate_custom` doesn't try to make any adjustments to the plots when placing them on the map.
-The code above has a lot of formatting in my plot statement, including reducing the base font size, setting consistent axis limits, and reducing the number of breaks.
+My code above has a lot of formatting in my plot statement to reduce the base font size, sett consistent axis limits, and reduce the number of breaks in the axes.
 There will inevitably be some iteration required to produce a map you are happy with, but it beats making the maps by hand in GIS software.
-On the plus side, you're not restricted to just placing one kind of subplot at a time, so you could make a line plot here, a histogram there, etc. to create any combination of subplots you want.
+Also note that you're not restricted to just placing one kind of subplot at a time, so you could make a line plot here, a histogram there, etc. to create any combination of subplots you want.